sirasjad/BTCMonitor/README.md

 # Bitcoin Price Indicator
 This project is still in development.
-Use at your own risk!

-### Progress so far:
+Progress so far:

 Indicator:

 ![](https://i.imgur.com/pLPlwpT.png?1)